-2.4 Upgrading to BSCW 7.5.4
+2.4 Upgrading to BSCW 5.3.1

-If you are installing BSCW for the first time please refer to the installation section (Installation procedure for Unix).
+If you are installing BSCW for the first time please refer to the installation sections (Installation procedure for Unix, Installation procedure for Windows).
 For upgrading, you essentially proceed the same way as shown in the installation section.